princeahmadyusuff/alx-pre_course/README.md

 My first readme
-README updated from web interface
+README updated from web interface, the first and only.